12 Best Fly Boxes Of 2023: Guide Tested and Approved

 The Orvis Double-Sided Fly Box is one of my favorite fly boxes and although it doesn’t officially say it’s waterproof I’ve put it under water for a prolonged period of time and it is waterproof.

-The Orvis box features micro-slit foam that securely holds your flies in place.
+The Orvis box features micro-slit foam that securely holds the flies in place.

-The clear shell allows you to easily view the contents without the need to open it.
+The clear shell allows me to easily view the contents without the need to open it.

 With a strong closure, this box ensures a tight seal to keep moisture out and prevent any accidental openings during travel.